Keychron K8 Max [K2 Max, K10 Max, etc.] Keyboard Review

 • Not especially quiet typing noise.

 The Keychron K Max is acceptable for use with tablets and mobile devices.
-They have excellent build quality and typing quality and connect wirelessly with either a USB receiver or with up to three devices simultaneously via Bluetooth.
-That said, these keyboards have a fairly tall, standard-profile design, which makes them easy enough to carry around, but less ideal for packing into a bag or using on the go.
-We tested the tenkeyless Keychron K8 Max, but the slightly more compact Keychron K2 Max is a more portable choice.
+It has excellent build quality and typing quality, and connects wirelessly with either a USB receiver or with up to three devices simultaneously via Bluetooth.
+That said, these keyboards have a fairly tall, standard-profile design, which makes them easy enough to carry around but less ideal for packing into a bag or using on the go.
+We tested the TenKeyLess Keychron K8 Max, but the slightly more compact Keychron K2 Max is a more portable choice.

 Pros